tonywu6/mdbookkit/docs/src/rustdoc-link/motivation.md

 # Motivation

-[rustdoc supports linking to items by name][rustdoc], a.k.a. [intra-doc links][intra-doc-link].
-This is awesome for at least two reasons:
+[rustdoc supports linking to items by name][rustdoc].
+This is awesome for at least two
+reasons:

 - It's convenient.
-It could be as simple as [just adding brackets][uv-brackets].
+It could be as simple as [just adding brackets around names][uv-brackets].
-- [Docs.rs](https://docs.rs) will generate cross-crate links that are version-pinned.
+- Links generated via rustdoc are version-pinned.
+Instead of seeing links that default to the latest version, where items may have been moved or deleted, you get the versions that your packages actually depend on.

-mdBook doesn't have the luxury of accessing compiler internals yet, so you are left with manually sourcing links from docs.rs.
-Then one of two things could happen:
+mdBook doesn't have the luxury of accessing compiler internals yet, so you are left with manually sourcing links from [docs.rs](https://docs.rs).
+Then one of two things could
+happen:

-- APIs are mentioned without linking to reference docs.
+- APIs are mentioned without appropriate links to reference docs.

-  This is probably fine for tutorials and examples, but it does mean readers of your docs won't be able to move from guides to references as easily.
+  This may be fine for tutorials and examples.
+However, readers of your docs will not be able to navigate between guides and references as easily as it could have been.

-- You do want at least some cross-references, but it is cumbersome to find and copy the correct links, and even more so to maintain them.
+- You do want at least some reference links.
+It could quickly become cumbersome to find and copy the correct links by hand, and even more so to maintain them over time.

-  Links to docs.rs often use `latest` as the version, which could become out-of-sync with your code, especially if they point to third-party or unstable APIs.

 `mdbook-rustdoc-link` is the tooling answer to these problems. _Effortless, correct, and good practice — choose all three!_

-> [!NOTE]
+> [!TIP]
 >
-> That being said, sometimes manually specifying URLs is the best option.
+> This style of linking is also known as "intra-doc links" — read more about it in the
->
+> [original RFC][intra-doc-link].
-> Most importantly, writing links by name means they won't be rendered as such when your
-> Markdown source is displayed elsewhere.
-If your document is also intended for places
-> like GitHub or crates.io, then you should probably not use this preprocessor.

 <!-- prettier-ignore-start -->